 I, personally, don’t want my puppy to realize that he is even capable of chasing my cat.

+So, I put my puppy on a leash.
 Not only does this help to teach my puppy basic manners and impulse control, it prevents him from adopting a lot of bad behaviors.

 Let’s face it, I am not going to allow my puppy to chase my cat!